Mithilesh-V/OldBridgeProblem/README.md

   4) Whenever the bridge is not empty or full and a car is waiting to go the same direction as the cars on the bridge, that car should get on the bridge

-### Only one thread accesses shared state at a time
+Only one thread accesses shared state at a time

+## Implementation

-### Cars will be waiting to get on the bridge, but in two directions.
-Use an array of two condition variables, waitingToGo[2].
+  1) Cars will be waiting to get on the bridge, but in two directions, Thus Used an array of two condition variables, waitingToGo[2].

-### It will be necessary to know the number of cars on the bridge (cars, initialized to 0), and the direction of these cars if there are any (call it currentdirection).
-It will also be useful to know the number of cars waiting to go in each direction; use an array waiters[2].
+  2) The number of cars on the bridge (cars, initialized to 0),

+  3) The direction of these cars if there are any (used currentdirection with values 0 and 1 to specify direction).

+  4) The number of cars waiting to go in each direction used an array waiters[2].